dmitriyakkerman/iframe-video-overlay/README.md

 3.Specify "imageSrc" if you want to overlay iframe with image.

-4.Specify "iconSrc", "width" and "height" options inside "playButton" option for play button customization.
+4.Specify "iconSrc", "width" and "height"(or "percentage") options inside "playButton" option for play button customization.
-*_You can pass "width" and "height" options (by default they are equal "10%" of their root element)_
+*_You can pass "width" and "height" options in case using "percentage" option(or even pass "percentage" option, by default "width" and "height" equal "10%" of root element)_

       document.addEventListener('DOMContentLoaded', function() {
           new IFrameVideoOverlay({